 What Rent Payment Methods Must Landlords Accept?

-Last Updated: June 18, 2024 by Roberto Valenzuela
+Last Updated: January 29, 2025 by Roberto Valenzuela

-Which Rent Payment Methods are Permitted/Required in Each State?
+Which Rent Payment Methods Are Permitted/Required in Each State?

 State Rent Payment Methods